5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 This guide is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
 Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add inputs or outputs missing from the current Layout-ID in use.

 ### The work that goes into creating a Layout-ID
-From a user's perspective, making audio work is a simple matter of entering the correct number of an ALC Layou-ID in the config.plist, save it and you're done.
+From a user's perspective, making audio work is a simple matter of entering the correct number of an ALC Layout-ID in the config.plist, save it and you're done.

 But once you are on the other side, trying to actually *create* a new Layout-ID this becomes a whole different story: you have to dump the audio Codec in Linux, install a bunch of other tools, convert data, analyze and edit it, transfer it to different files, configure Xcode to compile the kext, etc, etc.